 The Sacramento Area Flood Control Agency (SAFCA) is a Joint Powers Agency which was formed in October 1989 to lead flood control improvement efforts for the Sacramento Area in the aftermath of the February 1986 flood.

-SAFCA's structure, powers, and procedures are primarily defined by the SAFCA Joint Powers Memorandum of Agreement, first signed in October 1989, and most recently updated January 17, 1991, and the SAFCA Act, passed by the State Legislature in 1990.
+SAFCA's structure, powers, and procedures are primarily defined by the SAFCA Joint Excercise of Powers Agreement: first signed in October 1989, updated in January 17, 1991, and the First Amendment was made November 2, 2010; and the SAFCA Act, passed by the State Legislature in 1990.
 The SAFCA Act was amended by AB 930 (Jones) which was signed into law on October 13, 2007.

 The Sacramento River Flood Control Project (Project) was authorized in 1917, and essentially completed in 1958, when it was turned over to the State of California for maintenance.
 The Project includes levees along the major rivers and streams draining into the Sacramento Valley and series of weirs and bypass channels to shunt flow from the main river channels into the Sutter Bypass and the Yolo Bypass.
 About 80 percent of the Sacramento Valley drainage flowing past Sacramento toward the Sacramento-San Joaquin Delta does so in the Yolo Bypass, while about 20 percent remains in the main channel of the Sacramento River.